raed-nimer/CI-PP5-react-frontend/README.md

 ### HTML Validation

 - All pages were checked and passed through the official [W3C](https://validator.w3.org/nu/) validator.
-- Validation was done on the live app deployed on Vercel.
+- Validation was done on the live app deployed on Render.

 | Page                 | Validation image                                                                |
 | -------------------- | ------------------------------------------------------------------------------- |